 I'm a Ph.D. candidate in Computer Science at the University of British Columbia.
 I work within the InfoVis Group as a research assistant and I’m advised by Tamara Munzner.
 My research interests include information visualization, visual analytics, and human-computer interaction.

 Prior to UBC, I completed a Master program (Dipl.-Ing. degree) in Business Informatics at the University of Vienna, where I worked in the Visualization and Data Analysis Group on interactive visualizations for bike sharing data that can be used to inform urban planning.
 I gained further experience in the field of information visualization as a visiting research fellow in the Visual Computing Group at Harvard, and as a research intern at Tableau Software in Palo Alto.

 I helped in designing and restructuring courses for large undergrad classes at several universities and I have multiple years of experience as a teaching assistant for human-computer interaction and visualization courses.

-As an independent consultant and web developer, I realize projects for a diverse range of clients across industries.
+As an independent consultant and web developer, I worked on projects for multiple clients across industries.